Facility Standards Medical Insurance|Kano General Hospital

 Inpatient Meal Therapy and Inpatient Living Therapy

 1. Our hospital has filed the required notification to claim Inpatient Meal Therapy (I) and Inpatient Living Therapy (I) in accordance with the criteria for meal therapy.
-Therapeutic meals are prepared under the management of registered dietitians and served at appropriate times and temperatures (dinner is provided after 6:00 p.m.).

-2. Based on physicians’ dietary orders, we offer special meals such as diabetic diets and other therapeutic diets.
+4. Based on physicians’ dietary orders, we offer special meals such as diabetic diets and other therapeutic diets.

-3. Dining areas are available within the wards for patients to have their meals.
+5. Dining areas are available within the wards for patients to have their meals.

 Medical DX (Digital Transformation)

-We actively promote high-quality medical care through digital integration:
+We actively promote high-quality medical care through digital integration.

 • We process insurance claims online.

-• We have implemented a system enabling medical staff to view and utilize patient medical information acquired via the Online Eligibility Confirmation System in the examination room to support diagnosis and treatment.
+• We have implemented a system that enables medical staff to view and use patient medical information acquired through the Online Eligibility Confirmation System.

 Pharmaceutical Policy